|Position:||Special Teams Coordinator|

-Bradley Dale Peveto, who was a member of the LSU coaching staff during its run to the 2007 national title, returns to the program in 2014 as special teams coordinator and defensive assistant.
+Bradley Dale Peveto, who was a member of the LSU coaching staff during its run to the 2007 national title, is in his second stint with the Tigers after rejoining the staff in 2014.
+Overall, Peveto is in his seventh season with the Tigers in 2016 where he oversees LSU special teams, while also coaching outside linebackers on defense.

-Peveto re-joined the LSU staff after serving as the special teams coordinator and safeties coach for Kentucky in 2013.
+Peveto re-joined the LSU staff for the 2014 season after serving as the special teams coordinator and safeties coach for Kentucky in 2013.
 Prior to that, Peveto was the head coach at Northwestern State University for four years.

 Peveto was a member of Miles' first staff at LSU as he joined the Tigers originally in the spring of 2005 as special teams coordinator and linebackers coach.
 He remained in that position until the 2008 season when he was promoted to co-defensive coordinator.
-LSU went a combined 40-11 during Peveto's first stint with the Tigers.
+LSU went a combined 42-11 during Peveto's first stretch with the Tigers, a span that saw LSU claim a national title and win at least 11 games in a season three times.
+With Peveto on staff, LSU has posted a 59-19 overall mark and won five bowl games.

 Peveto left LSU following the 2008 season to become the head coach at Northwestern State, where he posted a 14-30 mark in four seasons from 2009-12 with the Demons.